UmamiAppearance/rollup-plugin-import-manager/README.md

 import * as qux from "./path/to/baz.js";
 ```

-Module _"bar"_ can be removed like this:
+Module _bar_ can be removed like this:
 ```js
 plugins: [
     importManager({